 9.5.1.
 The decision and action of the Board of Directors on all major violations is final, subject only to appeal as follows: 9.5.1.1.
-A one-time only request for review or rehearing to the Board of Directors may be had by such a request being in the WPRA office within ten (10) days notice of the decision.
-The appeal will be heard at the next regularly scheduled Board meeting, unless the Board, at its sole discretion, determines to hold an earlier, special hearing by telephone conference.
-If the Board determines to hold a telephone hearing, it will provide ten (10) days notice of the date and time of such hearing to the appealing party.
+A one-time only request for review or rehearing to

-9.5.1.2.
-If the member is still dissatisfied with the results of said hearing or review, the member may institute a lawsuit or action in appropriate El Paso County, Colorado court, or, if the suit or action invokes a claim for which federal courts have exclusive jurisdiction, then, in the event suit is filed in federal court, such suit or action must be filed in the U.S. District Court for the District of Colorado in Denver, Colorado.

-9.5.2.
-After the date a person has been denied the privileges of the Association she shall not be allowed to compete or participate in any contests approved by the WPRA.
+- 9.5.1.2.
+If the member is still dissatisfied with the results of said hearing or review, the member may institute a lawsuit or action in appropriate El Paso County, Colorado court, or, if the suit or action invokes a claim for which federal courts have exclusive jurisdiction, then, in the event suit is filed in federal court, such suit or action must be filed in the U.S. District Court for the District of Colorado in Denyer, Colorado. - 9.5.2.
+After the date a person has been denied the privileges of the Association she shall not be allowed to compete or participate in any contests approved by the WPRA. - 9.5.2.1.

-9.5.2.1.
 If the Board of Directors determines that a member has violated any of the rules (major) and that member wishes to appeal the matter, she must pay the fine within ten (10) days after notice of the result of the hearing.